johnperry-math/AoC2023/README.md

 #### Ada. vs. Rust

-The Rust is significantly faster: less than a second, versus roughly 5 seconds for the Ada.
+~~The Rust is significantly faster: less than a second, versus roughly 5 seconds for the Ada.
 Nearly all of it occurs in Part 2.
-I plan to look into this.
+I plan to look into this.~~

+Well, that's embarrassing: I had forgotten that the Ada was writing visualizations to disk.
+Once I remove that, the Ada implementation is no longer markedly slower.

 ### Visualization